Halleria lucida is a shrub of 2 m or a tree from 12 m to 20 m in height (SA Tree List No. 670).

-Halleria lucida (SA Tree List No. 670), the tree fuchsia, in Afrikaans known as kinderbessie or notsung, has a long history of diverse usage by the people of southern Africa.
-The tree was grown in the Cape Town Government Gardens and in Europe since the beginning of the 19th century.
-Today its main use is as a garden plant.
+Commonly the tree fuchsia or in Afrikaans known as kinderbessie or notsung, this tree has a long history of diverse usage by the people of southern Africa.
+The tree was grown in the Cape Town Government Gardens as well as in Europe since the beginning of the 19th century.

 In Zulu traditional medicine the plant was associated with the treatment of several maladies, mainly to do with ear ache and skin complaints.
 Warding off evil and appeasing ancestral spirits also featured.